silentFellow/silentFellow-blog/content/so-i-watched-mr-robot.md

 +++
 date = '2025-11-26T10:40:10+05:30'
-title = 'So I Watched Mr Robot' url = '/so-i-watched-mr-robot' description = "A spoiler-free reflection on Mr. Robot - a psychological and technical masterpiece about identity, hacking, and the battle inside the mind." draft = false
+title = 'So I Watched Mr.Robot'
+url = '/so-i-watched-mr-robot'
+description = "A spoiler-free reflection on Mr. Robot - a psychological and technical masterpiece about identity, hacking, and the battle inside the mind." draft = false